Week 15 summary -- Python files and command line

 Create a program that finds the longest word in a file.
 Hints:

-• Break the program up into small functions.
+will take a line and split it into a list of words. - Break the program up into small functions.
 Define a function that finds the longest word in a list of words.
 Then define a function that finds the longest word in the entire file, using the first function.

-• For finding the longest word, think about how you defined the max function to find the max number in a list.
+function to find the max number in a list.
 You can find the longest word in almost the same way -- you just need to transform the input in some way.

 import sys